aspose-slides/Aspose.Slides-for-C/Nodejs/Readme.md

    * The Path to the Aspose.Slides for C++ distribution folder:

-      For example, Aspose.Slides for C++ version 21.5 comes in a zip archive named aspose-slides-cpp-21.5, this archive should be extracted somewhere and the path that folder should be assigned to that variables.
+      For example, Aspose.Slides for C++ version 24.5 comes in a zip archive named aspose-slides-cpp-windows-24.5, this archive should be extracted somewhere and the path that folder should be assigned to that variables.

-      Change **ASPOSE_SLIDES_PATH** variable in the section corresponding to your OS(now available build:win32 and build:nix).
+      Change **ASPOSE_SLIDES_PATH** variable in the section corresponding to your OS (now available build:win32 and build:nix).
 You can find more details on run-script-os package [here](https://www.npmjs.com/package/run-script-os).

    * Set a CMake build system generator: